samuel-jimenez/GramEditor/docs/src/development/windows.md

 warning: build failed, waiting for other jobs to finish...
 ```

-In order to fix this issue, you can manually set the `TEHANU_RC_TOOLKIT_PATH` environment variable to the RC toolkit path.
+In order to fix this issue, you can manually set the `GRAM_RC_TOOLKIT_PATH` environment variable to the RC toolkit path.
 Usually, you can set it to:
 `C:\Program Files (x86)\Windows Kits\10\bin\<SDK_version>\x64`.

 See this [issue](https://github.com/zed-industries/zed/issues/18393) for more information.